 We all know the good-old offshore call centres for customer service telephone support, and that many people loath dealing with them.
 Some organisations have recognised this and now actively promote their UK-based customer service team as a unique selling point.

-Delivering good customer service via social media requires a new kind of skill set – with unscripted spontaneity, Facebook English and cultural empathy, all required to drive engagement online.
-Social customer service requires a complex mix of skills depending on the type of relationship needed; at one end of the spectrum, Facebook English may be needed for short and sharp responses and at the other, more deep and meaningful rapport building skills.
+Delivering good customer service requires a new kind of skill set – with unscripted spontaneity, Facebook English and cultural empathy, all required to drive social media engagement.
+The mix of skills required does depend on the type of relationship needed; at one end of the spectrum, Facebook English may be needed for short and sharp responses and at the other, more deep and meaningful rapport building skills.